brackets-curlyTemplate Data

 Nested Properties

-Some properties contain multiple pieces of information.
+Some properties like an image, contain multiple pieces of information.
 You can access these using dot notation:

 • {{item.image.url}} - Image URL